Tues – Fri 10:00 AM – 4:30 PM, Sat 11:00 AM – 3:00 PM

 Nooks & Crannies Tours

 Learn about the history of our building and organization while you’re guided through our archives and collections areas, housing nearly 100,000 items.
-The tour will feature unique artifacts revealing everyday life in Ontario County.
+The tour features unique artifacts revealing everyday life in Ontario County.

 Due to the nature of our historic building, this tour is not fully accessible and involves several flights of stairs.
 Please contact us to discuss a modified tour.